The thing I feared most has come upon me. Sequel to Trick Blade Engagement.

 "Like the drinking game."

 Lorielle punched her in the shoulder, and showed her teeth.
 "These kids wouldn't ever win your game.
 Leave your sword.
 If you have to, punch them.
 These aren't real necromancers, they just play with things they don't understand."

-Kreesh didn't understand the phrase 'real necromancers.'
-All rule-changers played with things they didn't understand.
+Kreesh didn't get the phrase 'real necromancers.'
 Who could understand things that change?
 "I can do.
 Still little bit urga.
 Good at doing."

 "And that's what I've been trying to tell you."
 Lorielle shrugged, and pulled her toward the door.
 "Are you ready to go?"